-“I think there is a group that is more involved because they say "O.K, then I care for the children and what I can give is in family care so I do it in family care", and there is a second group, they say "No, it's not my job".
-In our region we have a lot of people from Arabic countries and from African countries.
-They are socialized that it's not the father's job to care for the family and to go with the kids to the doctor or things like that" (Germany, 4).
+I think there is a group that is more involved because they say “OK, then I [will] care for the children and what I can give is in family care, so I do it in family care”.
+There is a second group, [and] ‘they say, “no, it’s not my job”.
+In our region, we have a lot of people from Arabic countries and from African countries.
+They are socialised [such] that it’s not the father’s job to care for the family and to go with the kids to the doctor or things like that.
+(Germany, 4)

-In the Israeli interviews, the element of immigration was less prominent, perhaps due to the different demographic climate of the welfare clients in Israel.
-Mostly, Arab populations are treated by Arab social workers.
-This group was studied in our research but was not part of the current paper’s sample.
-However, as mentioned above, the financial functioning of the father was significant in his worthiness in the eyes of the social worker.
-Hence, his ability as a breadwinner.
-Accordingly, the educational task of the social worker, in order to adjust the client-father to the ideal-father, was to help him being a better breadwinner.
-This clearly contradicts, in a way, the egalitarian expectation of social workers for equal parental participation.
+In the Israeli interviews, the element of immigration was less prominent, perhaps because of the different demographic contexts of welfare clients in Israel.
+Arab populations are mostly treated by Arab social workers.
+This group was investigated but was not part of the sample discussed in this paper.
+However, as mentioned above, the father’s financial functioning contributed significantly to his worthiness in the eyes of the social worker and thus to his ability as a breadwinner.
+Accordingly, the social worker’s educational task was to help the father client to become a better breadwinner and to transform him into an ideal father.
+This approach clearly contradicts the social workers’ expectation of equal parental participation.

-“If I [the father] come and ask for a fridge so probably the financial management is not so good … so we want to see how we can improve [the father] to be better financially” (Israel, O1).
+If [the father] comes and ask for a fridge, probably the financial management is not so good … so we want to see how we can improve [the father] to be better financially.
+(Israel, O1)

-And finally, there was an interesting point seen among the Israeli social workers, which closes the circle of the finding chapter and touches upon the initial category of the ideal father image and expectations from fathers clients.
-In Israel, in addition to the breadwinner ideal, there was also an ideal of the all-known and strong father, who simply knows how to be a father and holds great parental authority.
-Those who do not match these ideals and require mentoring and help, as some clients are, are seen very negatively as weak and pathetic:
+A final interesting observation from interviews with the Israeli social workers touches upon the initial category of the ideal father image and expectations of father clients.
+In Israel, apart from the breadwinner ideal, an ideal of the all-knowing and strong father, who simply knows how to be a father and holds great parental authority, was evident.
+Those who did not match these ideals and required mentoring and help, as some clients did, were viewed very negatively as being weak and pathetic:

-“He [the father] received a lot of parental mentoring … a very weak, hesitantly and knowledge-less father, was very afraid talking to the children… I felt some kind of dependency on his side that I will tell him what to do and how … something in being a father naturally was not there” (Israel, B4).
+He [the father] received a lot of parental mentoring … a very weak, hesitant and knowledgeless father, [who] was very afraid [of] talking to the children. … I felt some kind of dependence on his side that I would tell him what to do and how … being a father naturally was not there.
+(Israel, B4)

-“Our difficulty as women [social workers] to stand against cry and strong emotions of men.
-There was [a father] … he just sobbed on the phone … and it turned my stomach inside out … because he is a man” (Israel, KY1).
+Our difficulty as women [social workers] [is] to stand against crying and [the] strong emotions of men.
+There was [a father] … he just sobbed on the phone … and it turned my stomach inside out … because he is a man.
+(Israel, KY1)

-In Israel social workers were allegedly more therapy oriented in their interventions, but in actual fact they also demonstrated pedagogical practice.
-This paradox where social workers perceive their role in educating the father, or conducting an emotional therapy with him, but at the same time despise the neediness of those fathers, corresponds with the already above-mentioned findings in Israel: the suspicious towards fathers that are less “masculine” and more emotional, and the machoistic model in the Israeli society.
-Dependent fathers, either economically or emotionally, are either being scorned or being scale down as dependent irresponsible children.
-The following quote, describing an intensive and close relationship with a father who share his needs and distress with the social worker, might demonstrate:
+In Israel, social workers were allegedly more therapy-oriented in their interventions, but they also applied pedagogy in their practice.
+This paradox wherein social workers perceive their role to include educating fathers or conducting emotional therapy with them, while simultaneously despising their neediness, is aligned with a previously mentioned finding.
+This finding is that less ‘masculine’ and more emotional fathers are viewed with suspicion according to the prevailing machoistic model in Israeli society.
+Economically or emotionally dependent fathers are scorned or reduced to dependent, irresponsible children.
+The following quote about a close and intense relationship with a father who shared his needs and distress with the social worker is illustrative: